Basis-Theory/docs/source/includes/elements/react/_basis_theory_provider.md

 }

 const MyComponent = () => {
-  // calling this hook with no attributes grabs the BasisTheory instance from Context
+  // calling this hook with no attributes grabs the instance from Context
   const { bt } = useBasisTheory();

   if (bt) {